 Establishing an Off-Campus Account

-Should your organization choose to establish an account with an entity off-campus, it is highly recommended that the organization advisor is added as an account manager, in addition to the treasurer.
+Should your organization choose to establish an account with an entity off-campus, it is required that the organization advisor is added as an account manager, in addition to the treasurer.

 Dues + Membership List